Our rules and

 BREEDING YEAR means the calendar year from 1st January to 31st December.

-BREEDER applied to a purebred animal or an animal of F2 and subsequent Simmental crosses means the owner of the dam at the time of mating.
+BREEDER applied to a purebred or part-bred animal, means the owner of the animal at the time of it’s birth.

 BREEDER applied to an F1 female means the Member who first registered the animal.